-The statistical and econometric evidence on fee shifting, as well as on litigation and settlement more generally, has unfortunately been rather limited.
-Schwab and Eisenberg (1988) report on a 1976 statute that established one-way pro-plaintiff fee shifting in federal constitutional tort cases (i.e., cases in which where the federal government is sued for violating the plaintiff's constitutional rights.)
+Schwab and Eisenberg (1988) report on a 1976 statute that established one-way pro-plaintiff fee shifting in federal constitutional tort cases (that is, cases in which the federal government is sued for violating the plaintiff's constitutional rights).
 They find some evidence that the statute was followed by a decline in plaintiff success rates at trial and by an increase in trials relative to other federal civil actions, but little evidence of any increase in the number of lawsuits filed.
-These results suggest that the statute had its primary effect in encouraging plaintiffs to bargain more aggressively in settlement negotiations, consistent with Rowe et al.'s survey experiments as well as with the theoretical predictions of the optimism and Bayesian settlement models discussed in section 5 above.
+These results suggest that the statute had its primary effect in encouraging plaintiffs to bargain more aggressively in settlement negotiations, consistent with Rowe et al.'s survey experiments as well as with the theoretical predictions of the optimism and Bayesian settlement models discussed in Section 5 above.
 Because of the relatively low magnitude of their quantitative estimates, however, and because their observations were muddied by the fact that some courts shifted fees on a discretionary basis before the statute was passed, the authors present their findings as tentative.

 Fournier and Zuehlke (1989) develop an econometric model of settlement behavior in which the plaintiff's settlement demand and the probability of settlement are jointly determined.
-Using nonlinear methods that correct for data censoring (i.e., the fact that the amount of the demand is only observed when settlement takes place), they estimate their model using data from a nationwide survey of civil federal filings between 1979 and 1981.
-The data classifies disputes according to the type of legal claim at issue (e.g., tort, copyright, antitrust) and includes information regarding the alleged damages and the number of litigants in each case, the mean and variance of trial awards in litigated cases within each subject-matter classification, and separately prepared estimates of government litigation costs in each case classification, which the authors argue serve as a reasonable proxy for private litigation costs.
+Using nonlinear methods that correct for data censoring (that is, the fact that the amount of the demand is only observed when settlement takes place), they estimate their model using data from a nationwide survey of civil federal filings between 1979 and 1981.
+The data classifies disputes according to the type of legal claim at issue (for example, tort, copyright, antitrust) and includes information regarding the alleged damages and the number of litigants in each case, the mean and variance of trial awards in litigated cases within each subject-matter classification, and separately prepared estimates of government litigation costs in each case classification, which the authors argue serve as a reasonable proxy for private litigation costs.
 The coefficients of the resulting equations suggest, not surprisingly, that settlement demands are positively correlated with mean trial awards and alleged damages, and negatively correlated with litigation costs.
 More interestingly, they also suggest that settlement is more likely in cases and categories with high alleged damages, high mean and variance of trial awards, multiple parties, and low (!) litigation costs.
 These latter results are at odds with the theoretical predictions of most models of settlement, although the negative relationship between settlement and potential trial awards is consistent with a hypothesis of risk aversion.